sanskrit/raw_etexts_english/blogs/manasataramgini/2009-10-05_a-note-on-some-recent-work-on-india-genetics.md

 +++
-title = "A note on some recent work on Indianxa0genetics"
+title = "A note on some recent work on Indian genetics"

 +++
 Recently the English scientific tabloid published an article on the